3BMLabs/Blog/_posts/2019-10-14-Introducing-SurfacePatternToCurves.markdown

 The "Gridlines" output will output the surface pattern in a list of curves.

 The two outputs "GridU" and "GridV" output the same curves as Gridlines, but are seperated in the two directions of the surface pattern, and thus in two outputs.

-using its top surface for the extraction of the surface pattern of the assigned material.
-The output consists of five values.

 ## How?